adriandebarro/Python-WebCrawler-GraphProkection/README.md

-Python-WebCrawler-GraphProkection
+Python-WebCrawler-GraphProjection
 =================================

 Will be able to produce a map representartion of all the links which are found under the domain name specified by the user.
-For this implementation there willl be the use of python along side NetworkX which allows the representation of graphs.
+For this implementation there willl be the use of python along side NetworkX which allows the representation of theoretical graphs.